gernest/talk/diversity.md

 in Golang( well good enough for someone to think I  am good) I will start to write about Golang in my local language( Swahuili).

-## What are your advice to newcomers to Golang?
+##Qn 5:  What are your advice to newcomers to Golang?

 __ANSWER__: